potibm/kasseapparat/docs/admin.md

 - `kasseapparat database migrate`: Creates or updates the database tables to the latest schema.
 - `kasseapparat database seed`: Fills the database with dummy data (useful for development).
 - `kasseapparat database reset`: Drops all tables and recreates them from scratch (WARNING: Deletes all data!).
-- `kasseapparat user create`: Interactive or flag-based command to create a new user.

 ### SENTRY

-We are using https://sentry.io/ for fetching some bugs.
-Please ignore those settings.
+We are using [https://sentry.io/](https://sentry.io/) for fetching some bugs.
+Please ignore those settings in the config file.

-### LOCALE

-You can set LOCALE, CURRENCY_CODE, FRACTION_DIGITS_MIN and FRACTION_DIGITS_MAX to your local preferences.

-### FRONTEND_URL

-For generating correct urls (within mails e.g.) set the URL here.

-### MAIL

-We will need the SMTP login for the mail account in MAIL_DSN.

-Modify MAIL_FROM accordingly.
-Editing MAIL_SUBJECT_PREFIX is optional.

 ## Create a /app/kasseapparat/docker-compose.yml